swedenconnect/bankid-saml-idp/docs/override.md

   }
 ]
 ```
+Please note that each content-element will become a paragraph.

-You can also include links in the alert boxes
+You can also include links in the alert boxes.
+If the content element contains a "link" element, the "text" element will be used as the link text.
 ```json
 [
   {